-The Group's major focus is on the Middle East and North Africa where it has oil exploration, production and development projects in the Syrian Arab Republic (activities currently suspended in compliance with EU sanctions), and oil exploration and development projects in Morocco and Tunisia.
-Gulfsands also produces oil & gas from a portfolio of properties in the USA, offshore Gulf of Mexico.
+The Group's major focus is on the Middle East and North Africa, where it has oil exploration and development projects in the Syrian Arab Republic (currently suspended owing to sanctions), and oil and gas exploration projects in Tunisia and Morocco.
+Gulfsands is also operator of two exploration licences in Colombia and produces oil & gas from a portfolio of properties in the USA, offshore Gulf of Mexico.

 - In January, 2013, Gulfsands acquired Cabre Maroc, owner of a a number of highly prospective oil and gas licences and gas exploitation concessions covering approximately 13,350 Km2 in Northern Morocco

 - Gulfsands is operator and owner of several gas exploitation concessions and co-venturer with partners Caithness Petroleum and ONHYM in a significant portfolio of exploration permits.

 - During 2013, Gulfsands will undertake the drilling of multiple targets identified on the Rharb Sud and Rharb Central exploitation concessions with a view to the commencement of gas production before the end of 2013

 - The Rharb Centre and Rharb Sud permits represent the opportunity for near term gas production from existing discoveries and anticipated further discoveries in a shallow depth gas play

 - The Fes and Taounate permits are considered to have significant exploration upside